iterorganization/Waveform-Editor/docs/source/derived.rst

 ---------------------

 It is allowed to use NumPy expressions to transform existing waveforms.
-This example demonstrates using different NumPy functions in derived waveform expressions.
+This example demonstrates how to use different NumPy functions in derived waveform expressions.
 ``test/2`` applies the absolute value, and ``test/3`` clamps the waveform to non-negative values using ``np.maximum``.

 .. code-block:: yaml